cwi-dis/iotsa/readme.md

 ```
 These methods are called on incoming REST calls.
 The request parameter object (or array, or value) is in `request`, store results in `reply` (which is already an initialized empty object).
 Return `true` for success, `false` for any failure (which will not return the reply object to the caller).

-### iotsaWifi.h

-Handles WiFi configuration.
-This is technically a module, but unlike other modules it is not really optional for this release .You must instantiate it in your program.

-A iotsa device can join an existing WiFi network (normal WiFi mode) or create a temporary network as an Access Point (private WiFi mode).
-In private mode the device does not connect to a WiFi network, but in stead creates its own network (as a base station) with a name starting with "_config-_".
-The user can now connect a device to this network and visit `http://192.168.4.1/wificonfig`.
-Here it is possible to set the normal WiFi network to connect to and the password.

-If a device is new (it has no WiFi network name) it will enter private mode automatically.
-If a device cannot find its configured WiFi network it will enter private mode for 5 minutes and then reboot and retry joining the configured network.

-If a device has a WiFi network configured but it cannot join this network after trying for 5 minutes it will go to private network mode.

-If a device is in normal WiFi mode the WiFi parameters can only be changed if the device is in configuration mode.

-The module also provides a REST api on `/api/wificonfig` (and this api depends on whether in configuration mode or not).

 ### iotsaConfig.h

 Handles general configuration, factory reset and (if enabled) over-the-air programming.